Sunflower Student Movement: In Taiwan

 On March 23, in a speech addressing the students, President Ma Ying-jeou applauded the students but questioned their decision to occupy government offices, asking:

 Is this the sort of democracy we want?
 Must the rule of law be sacrificed in such a manner?
 Do we not take pride in our democracy and our respect for rule of law?

 The students' association at National Taiwan University called for an education strike, so students could attend protests without disciplinary action from the school.
 Alumni of the university petitioned for the resignation of Premier Jiang Yi-huah, a former professor there.
 The sociology departments at National Tsing Hua University and National Taipei University canceled classes in response to the protests.
 Later, the sociology department of National Sun Yat-Sen University followed suit.
 In total, 45 student organizations from 18 universities backed the call to strike.

 The General Chamber of Commerce of the Republic of China (ROCCOC) held a press conference with representatives from 50 impacted service industries on March 26 to express their support for the trade pact.
 There are 122 associations covering more than 100,000 businesses within ROCCOC.
 Approximately 85 percent of ROCCOC's members might be impacted by the cross-strait pact.
 ROCCOC chairman Lai Chang-yi said Taiwan should not be afraid of competing with global businesses.
 By establishing bases in China, he stated, Taiwan's businesses have the opportunity to globalize.
 The Bankers Association of the Republic of China (BAROC) held a supervisors and management meeting on March 27, and the chairman of BAROC Lee Jih-Chu on behalf of all members of BAROC issued three statements to support the trade pact after the meeting.

 The Ministry of Economic Affairs held presentations explaining the Cross-Strait Service Trade Agreement at multiple universities across northern Taiwan.

 Some protesters feared the agreement would eventually result in the absorption of Taiwan by China, mirroring the accession of Crimea to the Russian Federation.

-In a speech to the Chinese National Association of Industry and Commerce on June 10, Premier Jiang Yi-huah criticized the movement, saying protestors were people who "complain all day long about the government" and "blame others for their failures."
+In a speech to the Chinese National Association of Industry and Commerce on June 10, then Premier Jiang Yi-huah criticized the movement, saying protestors were people who "complain all day long about the government" and "blame others for their failures."